 Show All Answers

-The Edina Fire Department has a goal of responding to fire and Advanced Life Support calls in an average time of six minutes.
+The Edina Fire Department has a goal in the Comprehensive Plan of placing an ambulance on the scene of Advanced Life Support calls within six minutes of dispatch.

 With the continued increase in requests for service, maintaining response times would be difficult for the Edina Fire Department without the construction and staffing of a relocated Fire Station 2 and a new Fire Station 3.